cloudmesh-community/fa19-523-200/notebook.md

 - [x] Complted logic to take jtree data and convert to YAML
 - [x] Researching how to use the bookmanager command within service to gnerate YAML File

+# Week 10
+- [x] Completed YAML generation via using bookmanager command via  command line.
+- [x] Created a bmservice.py file to run when using bookmanager-service

+# Week 11
+- [x] Added SSH logic to YAML file so that if a book is already created the bookmanager does not need to create it
+- [x] Shifted the bmservice.py file to the command interface

+# Week 12
+- [x] Cleaned up the bookmanager-service directory to only include required files.
+- [x] Verified service is up and running